Freight rates remain flat on some support

-New Delhi, Apr 9 (PTI) Freight rates for nine-tonne pay load section ruled flat at the local truck transport market in the national capital today on ample position of trucks against slowdown in cargo movements.
+New Delhi, Apr 3 (PTI) Freight rates for nine-tonne pay load section were enquired flat at the local truck transport market in the national capital today following comfortable position of trucks against reduced cargo movements.

-Transporters said, besides restricted cargo movements, easy availability of trucks kept freight rates flat.
+Transporters said substantial availability of trucks against restricted cargo movements, held freight rates around overnight levels.

 Following are todays freight rates per nine-tonne load (in Rs): Jaipur